-At 3 a.m., I’m violently awakened from a deep sleep by my bed shaking and lamp flashing.
-Am I in a disco during an earthquake?
-No, I realize, as I slowly regain consciousness, the baby is crying again.
-Like a glutton for punishment, I’m using this technology to alert me to her needs because I’m profoundly deaf.
+At 3 a.m., I was violently awakened from a deep sleep by my bed shaking and lamp flashing.
+Was I in a disco during an earthquake?
+No, I realized, as I slowly regained consciousness, the baby was crying again.
+Like a glutton for punishment, I was using this technology to alert me to her needs because I’m profoundly deaf.

 Once I figured out the best way to deal with middle-of-the-night feedings, along came another challenge: Naps.
 During the day, I used a baby monitor — this version no longer exists — with lights that ramped up in accordance to the sound.
 It also vibrated and had a volume knob.
 In short, it was perfect – until my toddler started vocalizing.
 Then I had to listen carefully to determine whether she was vocalizing, crying, or on her way to la-la-land.
 The solution was a video monitor, which allowed me to see when she actually fell asleep, and then upon waking up, whether she was happily playing or needed attention.